 Your housing organization never needs an excuse to celebrate its achievements, but before hosting your next special event, consider a short-term event liability insurance policy for a little extra peace of mind.

-"Event liability coverage can protect your organization from any claims resulting from property damage or injuries that occur during the covered event," said Ken Merrifield, vice president and director of HAI Group's Account Services team.
+"Event liability coverage can protect your organization from any claims resulting from property damage or injuries that occur during the covered event," said Brian Ziegenbalg, who works on HAI Group's Account Services team.

 Event liability is a popular subcategory of special event insurance that typically covers medical and property damage bills up to the limits specified in the policy.
 You can purchase an event liability policy for the duration of an event, even if it's expected to last just a few hours.
 Event liability doesn't cover the cost of canceling or postponing an event (event cancellation coverage is a different type of special event insurance).

 When should your housing organization consider event liability coverage?

 Event liability insurance is commonly purchased for wedding festivities in case a guest is injured on the dance floor or the party gets out of hand, damaging the venue.
 Your housing organization probably isn't planning to host any weddings (if so, please let us know).
 Still, the same logic applies to events it hosts for employees and residents, such as holiday parties, grand openings, or community festivals.
 Event liability insurance is especially recommended for offsite events (it's often required by event venues).
 Think of event liability insurance as an extension of your housing organization's general liability policy to an uncovered location.